Sean-w94/atmos/article/article.md

 enums which were then used to establish light-weight multiplexing (more on this later).

-Another gem is the lamdas, the removal of noise around a function enhances readability.
-However there is a potential debugging issue there (a similar problem to [using anonymous functions][]).
-The code base was small enough in our case to let that go on this occasion.

 Since `const` keywords are transpiled to `var` keywords usage of `const` was more of a mental assist.
 It prevented the (generally) bad habit of reassignment, and made us think about what exactly